Triple talaq in India: Judgement

 Shayara Bano v.
-Union of India & ors
+Government of India & ors

 The bench that heard the controversial Shayara Bano v.
-Union of India & Others case in 2017 was made up of multifaith members.
+Government of India & Others case in 2017 was made up of multifaith members.
 The five judges from five different communities are Chief Justice J. S. Khehar (a Sikh), and Justices Kurian Joseph (a Christian), R. F. Nariman (a Parsi), U. U. Lalit (a Hindu) and S. Abdul Nazeer (a Muslim).

 The Supreme Court examined whether Triple talaq has the protection of the constitution—if this practice is safeguarded by Article 25(1) in the constitution that guarantees all the fundamental right to "profess, practice and propagate religion".
 The Court wanted to establish whether or not triple talaq is an essential feature of Islamic belief and practice.

 In a 397-page ruling, though two judges upheld validity of instant triple talaq (talaq-e-biddat), the three other judges held that it was unconstitutional, thus barring the practice by a 3–2 majority.
 One judge argued that instant triple talaq violated Islamic law.
 The bench asked the central government to promulgate legislation within six months to govern marriage and divorce in the Muslim community.
 The court said that until the government formulates a law regarding instant triple talaq, there would be an injunction against husbands pronouncing instant triple talaq on their wives.

 According to The Economist, "Constitutional experts said [the judges] legal reasoning fell short of upholding personal rights over religious laws", whilst noting "The judgment did not ban other forms of Muslim divorce that favour men, only the instant kind."

 Legislation

 The Muslim Women (Protection of Rights on Marriage) Bill, 2017

-The Government formulated a bill and introduced it in the Parliament after 100 cases of instant triple talaq in the country since the Supreme Court judgement in August 2017.
+The Government formulated a bill and introduced it in the Parliament, citing reports of around 100 cases of instant triple talaq in the country since the Supreme Court judgement in August 2017.
 On 28 December 2017, the Lok Sabha passed The Muslim Women (Protection of Rights on Marriage) Bill, 2017.

-The bill was planned to make instant triple talaq (talaq-e-biddah) in any form — spoken, in writing or by electronic means such as email, SMS and WhatsApp illegal and void, with up to three years in jail for the husband.
-MPs from RJD, AIMIM, BJD, AIADMK, and AIML opposed the bill, calling it arbitrary in nature and a faulty proposal, while Congress supported the Bill tabled in the Lok Sabha by law minister Ravi Shankar Prasad.
-19 amendments were moved in the Lok Sabha but all were rejected.
+The bill sought to make instant triple talaq (talaq-e-biddah) in any form spoken, in writing or by electronic means such as email, SMS and WhatsApp illegal and void, with a provision of imprisonment of up to three years for the husband.
+The ruling Bharatiya Janata Party (BJP) supported the bill and defended the criminalisation provision as necessary to protect the rights of Muslim women.
+MPs from RJD, AIMIM, BJD, AIADMK, and AIML opposed the bill, calling it arbitrary and flawed.
+The Indian National Congress opposed the bill in its existing form, objecting primarily to the criminalisation clause and seeking that the matter be addressed through civil remedies and safeguards against misuse.
+A total of 19 amendments were moved in the Lok Sabha, all of which were rejected.